arifaminzargar/Power-BI-AW-Dashboard/README.md

 💍 Marital Status Sales Breakdown (Pie Chart)
 🎓💼 Education and Occupation-Based Sales Insights

-💵 Top Sales by Income & 🏆 Top Customer by Sales (Cards)
+💵 Top Income Customer by Sales & 🏆 Top Customer by Sales (Cards)

 Plus, filter insights by region using the Top Slicer for Regional Analysis.
 Tailor your approach and refine your marketing strategy with this dashboard's in-depth look into customer demographics and purchase behavior.